N.S. gunman's replica patrol car had something that slain RCMP constable's car didn't | CBC News

 But it is still unclear if they included the push bar in their description.

 In a tweet posted at 10:17 a.m.
-AT on April 19, alerting the public to the gunman's replica car, the RCMP noted only that the suspect's vehicle could be distinguished from a real police vehicle by the number decalled on the side.
+AT on April 19, alerting the public to the gunman's replica car, the RCMP noted only that the suspect's vehicle could be distinguished from a real police vehicle by the decal of a number on the side.

 <a href="https://twitter.com/hashtag/Colchester?src=hash&ref_src=twsrc%5Etfw">#Colchester</a>: Gabriel Wortman may be driving what appears to be an RCMP vehicle & may be wearing an RCMP uniform.
 There's 1 difference btwn his car and our RCMP vehicles: the car #.
 The suspect's car is 28B11, behind rear passenger window.
 If you see 28B11 call 911 immediately. <a href="https://t.co/yyeOeBt8Ui">pic.twitter.com/yyeOeBt8Ui</a>—@RCMPNS

-Note: EDITOR's NOTE: This story has been changed from the original version.
-When it was published, the story cited a traffic safety expert who said the push bar would have given the gunman a "massive advantage" and likely made a critical difference in the head-on collision with the vehicle of RCMP Const.
-Heidi Stevenson.
-CBC has since spoken to other collision experts who dispute this, and they are now included in the story.